ATS-UAE/car-rental-management-docsify/docs/README.md

-## Overview
+# Overview

-The goal of the app is booking users
+This app aims to provide a corporate booking solution for our customers.

 Each [vehicles](vehicles.md), [users](users.md), and [bookings](bookings.md) are grouped into [clients](clients.md).
 Therefore, each client will have their own separate sets of vehicles, users, and bookings.
 See [clients](clients.md) for more info.

-The app has multiple user [roles](/users.md#Roles) with varying [permissions](/permissions.md).
+Each users in the app has a designated [role](/users.md#Roles) in the app specific [permissions](/permissions.md).
 The four roles and their general functions in the app are as follows:

 **Master**